-Instructions: Documenting Evidence of a Substantive Match
+Instructions: Demonstrating a Substantive Match

-To provide evidence of a substantive match between a course and a component, you need to complete a foci tool.
-The completed foci tool must be attached to the course proposal in curriQunet.
+To provide evidence of a substantive match between a course and a component, a foci tool must be completed.
+Attach the completed foci tool to the course proposal in curriQunet.
 Steps for documenting evidence of a substantive match are outlined below:

-STEP 1: Save a copy of the completed foci tool for the course under the file name using the course Acronym and Number, and the general education component (e.g., ENGL 1100_Communication).

-STEP 2: Complete the foci tool as shown in the example below:

-- Insert the course acronym and number. - Confirm that each of the criteria are met and checked. - Compare the course learning outcomes with the list of foci.
-At least three foci must be addressed in the course learning outcomes.
+- STEP 1 Save a copy of the completed foci tool for the course under the file name using the course Acronym and Number, and the component (e.g., ENGL 1100_Communication). - STEP 2 Complete the foci tool as shown in the example below: - Insert the course acronym and number. - Confirm that each of the criteria are met and checked.